wvteijlingen/micromodal/README.md

 # micromodal

-A small library to load and show modals using AJAX.
+A small library to load and show modals using `fetch`, and handle their return values using Promises.

 ## Example